The world is full of treasure and hidden secrets, intangible or tangible alike, which are always worth seeking.

 Love, freedom, amusement, knowledge and wisdom, prudence with money/resources, and something I can only put into words as "the amazing feeling of just existing."

-The ability to kick things and have them be on fire, a picture of myself from 10 years before I was born.
+The ability to kick things and have them be on fire, the ability to super-jump, a picture of myself from 10 years before I was born.

 "The failure mode of clever is asshole", a phrase which makes the world a lot more understandable.

 "There is time to be lost", initially used in a silly internet video but is actually quite profound.
 Similarly, wisdom in strange or accidental places.

 It would be great if I could do a better Nigel Thornberry impression.

 I also want to be able to make the static sound generated by old television sets, because I've begun to find it hilarious.